ethereum/pm/All Core Devs Meetings/Meeting 114.md

 | **5**   | Gas: DoS protection & decoupling worst/average performance |  [1:03:45](https://youtu.be/7MSYLbn-Xro?t=3821) |
 | **6**   | EIP-3584 |  [1:19:00](https://youtu.be/7MSYLbn-Xro?t=4741) |
 | **7**   | Gas API Call |  [1:02:11](https://youtu.be/7MSYLbn-Xro?t=3731) |

+## Decisions Made
+114.1 - Clients agreed adding consensus rules:
+* [1] maxFeePerGas < 2²⁵⁶
+* [2] maxPriorityFeePerGas < 2²⁵⁶
+* [3] maxFeePerGas >= maxPriorityFeePerGas
+* [4] sender.balance >= gasLimit * maxFeePerGas (Cap on consensu level and mempool level)

+114.2
+* Calaveras, a new devnet will be spun to test new changes.

+114.3
+* Assuming the testnet forks smoothly, then a dork block for mainnet will be purposed.

+114.4
+* Once the the fork on the testnet is complete, stress testing will continue.

+114.5
+* Alexey's proposal to seperate the transaction pool for the clients to diffuse execution bombs.
+Promising area of research.
+Moved to Eth R&D to discuss further.

+114.6
+* Addition of access lists to blocks may complicate things.
+Continued discussion on Eth R&D channel.

+114.7
+* Call scheduled for June 5, 14:00 UTC to discuss the impact on gas price oracles.

 ###  Malicious bloated 1559 transactions
 Tim Beiko: